-- acache-cleaning-interval The server will remove stale cache entries, based on an LRU based algorithm, every acache-cleaning-interval minutes.
+acache-cleaning-interval The server will remove stale cache entries, based on an LRU based algorithm, every acache-cleaning-interval minutes.
 The default is 60 minutes.
-If set to 0, no periodic cleaning will occur. - max-acache-size The maximum amount of memory in bytes to use for the server's acache.
+If set to 0, no periodic cleaning will occur.

+max-acache-size The maximum amount of memory in bytes to use for the server's acache.
 When the amount of data in the acache reaches this limit, the server will clean more aggressively so that the limit is not exceeded.
 In a server with multiple views, the limit applies separately to the acache of each view.
-The default is unlimited, meaning that entries are purged from the acache only at the periodic cleaning time.
+The default is 16M.